tensorpack/tensorpack/README.md

 Focus on modularity.
 You just have to define the following three components to start a training:

-1. The model, or the graph.
-Define the graph as well as its inputs and outputs. `models/` has some scoped abstraction of common models.
+1. The model, or the graph. `models/` has some scoped abstraction of common models.
 	`LinearWrap` and `argscope` makes large models look simpler.

 2. The data. tensorpack allows and encourages complex data processing.